 We are mortal creatures.
 In this word of judgement there is a contrast between God’s spirit – his life-giving power, and man’s flesh – the person viewed from the perspective of mortality.
 Cf Isa 31:3.
 Without the life-giving Spirit, human life decays.
 If this incident records another attempt to grasp at immortality, God reminds them that they are ‘flesh’.
 The breath of life will not remain in them for ever, cf Gen 3:19.
 We cannot achieve immortality: it is God’s gift.

-Gen 6:4 The Nephilim were on the earth in those days—and also afterwards—when the sons of God went to the daughters of men and had children by them.
-They were the heroes of old, men of renown.
+6:4 The Nephilim were on the earth in those days (and also after this) when the sons of God were having sexual relations with the daughters of humankind, who gave birth to their children.
+They were the mighty heroes of old, the famous men.

 The Nephilim –

-Gen 6:8 But Noah found favour in the eyes of the LORD.
+6:8 But Noah found favor in the sight of the LORD.

-Gen 6:10 Noah had three sons: Shem, Ham and Japheth.
+among his contemporaries.
+He walked with God.
+6:10 Noah had three sons: Shem, Ham, and Japheth.

 ‘In contrast with the ancient Near Eastern flood stories, in which no cause of the flood is given (Gilgamesh Epic) or in which the gods decide to wipe out their human slaves because they are making too much noise (Atrahasis Epic and Eridu Genesis), the biblical account provides a profound theological motivation for the flood: humankind’s moral depravity and sinfulness, the all-pervading corruption and violence of all living beings (“all flesh”) on earth, (Gen 6:1-8,11-12) which demands divine punishment.’
 (EDBT)